JohnWang42/DemoPlugin/readme.md

 1. Run `npm install`
 2. Then use the command `gulp`.
 The default will convert the SCSS into a singular style file as well as minify the JS & CSS.

+The existing JS and CSS files are ready for deployment already if you don't feel like testing this.

 ## Caching Implementation ##

 For caching, I used the WordPress Transients API.
 It automatically serializes any JSON that is obtained and implements WordPress's built-in caching.
 This allows it to automatically integrate with any caching the user might implement such as memcached.